 B. Front brake and clutch cables

 The front brake and clutch cables on the /2 and /5 do break.
 They usually break at the top end and it is usually due to lack of maintenance.
 The lower ends of both are a straight pull and not subject to bending, like at the top, at the control lever.
 The break is within about the first 1/2″ (5-15 mm) of the barrel.
 The barrel begins to stick in the lever due to lack of oil.
 To inspect it is very easy.
 Slowly pull the lever and watch the wire that is now exposed.
 It should move freely and not in small jerks.
 The jerks show that the barrel is sticking in the lever.
 The wire bends slightly to accommodate the stuck barrel.
 That bending is what finally causes it to break.
 One drop of oil is enough to fix it.
 Depending on the weather and amount of riding in the rain, will determine how often to do it.

 a.
 Removing a /2 cable at the top end.

 This one is so easy, but somehow it seems to be largely unknown.
 This works for either the clutch or brake cable.
 I will use the clutch as an example in the photos.
-Loosen the lock nut, run the adjuster all of the way in and line up the cut out parts with the slot in the casting.
+Loosen the lock nut, run the adjuster all of the ways in and line up the cut-out parts with the slot in the casting.